To put it simply, the best trees for bees are ones that are native to your area.

 Other pollinators like wasps, moths, and even beetles love the food source that witch hazels provide.
 Witch hazels are considered small trees (or large shrubs) with heights reaching 15 to 30 feet.

 They produce yellow, fragrant flowers that bloom from October through December.
-They’re valuable nectar sources for bees because they bloom late in the season when other flowers become scarce.
+Because they bloom late in the season, when other flowers become scarce, they’re valuable nectar sources for bees.

 Witch hazel trees prefer moist soils but are tolerant of various conditions.
 They grow best in full sun or partial shade.